RobinSchmidt/RobsClapStuff/Notes/DesignDecisions.md

 To display the parameter values of GUI-less plugins on the host generated GUI, we must somehow translate them into strings (and back). ...TBC...

 ### Decision

 Currently, the class `ClapPluginWithParams` implements two member functions `paramsTextToValue` and `paramsValueToText` which do some crude and very simple default formatting.
 For anything more sophisticated, client code needs to override them.
-That can actually mean to have to write a lot of boilerplate code for repetitive things because we tend to need very similarv formatting strategies over and over again.
-It could be argued that asking client code to "do it yourself" amounts to having *not* yet made any decision how to handle it once and for all....TBC...
+That can actually mean to have to write a lot of boilerplate code for repetitive things because we tend to need very similar formatting strategies over and over again.
+It could be argued that asking client code to "do it yourself" amounts to having *not* yet made any decision how to handle it once and for all.
+I have some ideas for handling the formatting stuff on the framework level but at the moment, client code needs to handle it itself on a lower level...TBC...